-Aberdeen City Council complies with the regulatory requirements set out in Chapter 3 of the Regulatory Framework, all relevant standards and outcomes in the Scottish Social Housing Charter and all relevant legislative duties, with the following exception of compliance with minimum site standards for our Gyspy Traveller site.
-Designs have been produced to completely renew the site and we are working with the Scottish Government to secure funds to develop the site as a demonstration model of best practice.
-We are scheduled to provide a presentation on our designs to the Scottish Government on 30 September 2021.
+Aberdeen City Council complies with the regulatory requirements set out in Chapter 3 of the Regulatory Framework, all relevant standards and outcomes in the Scottish Social Housing Charter and all relevant legislative duties, with the following exceptions:

+- compliance with minimum site standards for our Gypsy Traveller site - fire safety obligations for our Gypsy Traveller site.

+Last year designs were produced to completely renew the site and by working with the Scottish Government to secure funds, the Council has recently gone through the tender process to find a contractor to develop the site as a demonstration model of national best practice.